-This is the third of 4 blog posts written based on my experiences at Hurtbox, an indoor cycle training facility based in Southampton.
-You can view these posts, as well as many more at https://hurtbox.co.uk/blog/
+This is the third of 4 blog posts based on my experiences at Hurtbox, an indoor cycle training facility based in Southampton.
+You can view Part 1 & Part 2 here, as well as at https://hurtbox.co.uk/blog/

 A mix of order and chaos in this post.
 After a number of sessions at Hurtbox it’s time to share my experiences getting the right balance between my running training alongside the cycle sessions.
 As for the chaos, stick around and you’ll get my review of the newest Hurtbox session.